 Suggested Age Range: 7-12 years

-Children’s Books About Being Scared, Anxiety, and Coping
+Children’s Books About Being Scared, Anxiety, and Kids Coping with Emergency Situations

 Suggested Age Range: Not listed

-David and the Worry Beast: Helping Children Cope with Anxiety is about little David and how he learns to control the “worry beast.”
+David and the Worry Beast is about little David and how he learns to control the worry beast.

 Suggested Age Range: 4-9 years

-Wilma Jean the Worry Machine is a “fun and humorous book [that] addresses the problem of anxiety in a way that relates to children of all ages.
+Wilma Jean and the Worry Machine is a “fun and humorous book [that] addresses the problem of anxiety in a way that relates to children of all ages.
 It offers creative strategies for parents and teachers to use that can lessen the severity of anxiety.
 The goal of the book is to give children the tools needed to feel more in control of their anxiety.
-For those worries that are not in anyones control (i.e. the weather,) a worry hat is introduced.”
+For those worries that are not in anyone’s control (i.e. the weather,) a worry hat is introduced.”

 Suggested Age Range: 5-8 years